-The District agrees to offer an apprenticeship in 2021.
-The District and Union will meet to discuss which apprenticeship programs will be offered, with the District having the final determination.
+The District agrees to assess the potential need for an apprenticeship during the life of the collective agreement.
+The District and Union will meet to discuss the District's assessment, with the District having the final determination.

 Apprenticeship Wages - Percentage of Journeyperson's Wage